 Your offer was accepted and you must abide by the contract.
 The City reserves a contractual right to buy against non-performing vendors.
 If a vendor fails to deliver in accordance with the contract, the City may obtain the product from another vendor.
 The non-performing vendor is then charged for any price difference and administrative costs.

 22. Are there opportunities for Minority and Women-owned Businesses in OCP solicitations?

-As a result of Local Law 129 of 2005, OCP seeks to buy products from businesses certified under the New York City Minority and Women-owned Business Enterprise Program.
-Implementation of the local law has created more opportunities for certified M/WBEs to bid on public contracts.
+OCP seeks to buy products from businesses certified under the New York City Minority and Women-owned Business Enterprise Program.
+Local Law 1 of 2013 has created more opportunities for certified M/WBEs to bid on public contracts.
 We strive to increase awards to certified M/WBEs and include M/WBEs in all solicitations for micro and small purchases.
-Call the Certification Helpline at 212-513-6311 to request a "Fast Track" certification application or email: firstname.lastname@example.org.
+Call the Certification Helpline at 212-513-6311 to request a "Fast Track" certification application or email: email@example.com.
 To download a standard certification application visit: www.nyc.gov/getcertified

 Back to top